MLB players reaffirm pay stance, no deal with teams in sight

 “Nonetheless, the commissioner is committed to playing baseball in 2020,” Halem said in the letter, which was obtained by The Associated Press.
 “He has started discussions with ownership about staging a shorter season without fans.”

-Management officials have threatened proposing a shortened slate of perhaps 50 games or fewer.
+Management officials have said they are considering a slate of perhaps 50 games or fewer.
 There has not been a schedule averaging fewer than 82 games per team since 1879.

 “The overwhelming consensus of the board is that players are ready to report, ready to get back on the field, and they are willing to do so under unprecedented conditions that could affect the health and safety of not just themselves, but their families as well,” Clark said in a statement.
 “The league’s demand for additional concessions was resoundingly rejected.”

+MLB says that without fans it would average a loss of $640,000 for each additional game played.
+The union disputes the teams’ financial figures.

+Teams also worry about a second wave of the new coronavirus this fall and don’t want to play past October, fearing $787 million in broadcast revenue for the postseason could be lost.
+MLB proposed expanding the playoffs from 10 teams to 14, which would generate additional broadcast rights to sell, and players have offered to guarantee the larger playoffs for both 2020 and 2021.

-While baseball has reverted to the economic bickering that led to eight work stoppages from 1972-95, the NBA, NHL and MLS have moved ahead with plans to resume their seasons.
+While baseball has reverted to the economic bickering that led to eight work stoppages from 1972-95, the NBA announced plans Thursday to resume its regular season with 22 teams on July 31, the NHL is moving ahead with plans for an expanded Stanley Cup playoffs this summer and MLS is planning to have teams return with a tournament in July.

 “In this time of unprecedented suffering at home and abroad, players want nothing more than to get back to work,” Clark said.
 “But we cannot do this alone.”